dohertyd/SwrveTest/Readme.txt

 in the Comms class.

-The image URL is persisted via the Globals singelton class and NSUserDefaults
+The image URL text is persisted via the Globals singelton class and NSUserDefaults A test image is pre filled to allow easy testing

+Basic URL error handling is handled via the AFNetworking error block, an error dialog is presented in this case

 The unit tests cover the Global data store and the Comms classes